Stuart Anderson, Director, Transportation Development Division, Iowa DOT

 Kurt Sempf, Energy Efficiency Manager, Alliant Energy

 Kurt Sempf is the Energy Efficiency Strategy Manager at Alliant Energy.
 Kurt joined Alliant Energy in 2016 to manage the residential portfolio of energy efficiency programs.
 Kurt leads the development and implementation of strategy for Energy Efficiency and Demand Response programs in Iowa and Wisconsin.
 Kurt is focused on the customer experience and understanding how customers engage with energy efficiency and demand response programs.
-His vision for the future includes how demand response and

 Jacob Serfling, Co-Director, Midwest Building Decarbonization Coalition